rayjolt/hugo-multilingual-example/README.md

 ## Usage

-To see how this repository looks with a certain theme, just clone it, then clone the theme into a subdirectory of the `themes` directory.
+To see how this repository looks with a certain theme, clone it, then clone the theme into a subdirectory of the `themes` directory.

 ``` console
 $ git clone https://github.com/rayjolt/hugo-multilingual-example.git